mads-hartmann/align.tmbundle/README.md

         { name = 'TM_SOURCE_ALIGNMENT_PATTERN';
           value = '[
           {
-            "regexp" : "=>",
+            "regexp" : "=",
-            "spacing" : "before"
+            "padding" : "before"
           },
           {
             "regexp" : ":",
-            "spacing" : "after"
+            "padding" : "after"
           }]';
         },
       );
     }

-`value` is a JSON array containing a list of `regexp` and `spacing` properties.
+`value` is a JSON array containing a list of `regexp` and `padding` properties.

+This example contains two alignment targets: `=` and `:`

 `regexp` is a regular expression which will capture your alignment string.
 It could be as simple as "=".

-`spacing` can be set to `before` or `after` depending on whether you to insert the padding spaces before or after the alignment string.
+`padding` can be set to `before` or `after` depending on whether you to insert the padding spaces before or after the alignment string.

 ### Advanced